 Celebrate hump day with a toast!
 Chicago is known for its speakeasy bars and music, and on Wednesdays you can enjoy both of those things.
 The Bassment in River North and Bordel in Wicker Park have live music every Wednesday in speakeasy-inspired settings.
 Check out my list of the best speakeasies in Chicago and how to get inside!

 When you want to eat out midweek without spending a ton of money, check out a BYOB restaurant.
 One of my favorite BYOB spots is Irazu in Bucktown (1865 N Milwaukee Ave, Chicago, IL 60647).
 It’s a Costa Rican restaurant where your money goes far, the food is fantastic, and the portions are large.
 There are lots of vegetarian options on the menu too.
 I always start with ordering vegetarian Chifrijo, which is fried pork (optional) layered with black beans, rice, pico de gallo, avocado and Lizano sauce.
 Grab some friends, a bottle of wine, and come here next Wednesday!

 Go to the Theater

 Chicago has a vibrant theater scene and tickets are often cheaper on a Wednesday.
 Windy City Playhouse in Irving Park (3014 W Irving Park Rd, Chicago, IL 60618) is home to exceptional shows.
-I saw Southern Gothic there, and it was such a unique experience.
+I saw Southern Gothic there, and it was such a unique experience (check out my review of the play!).
 There are only 30 people in the audience and you are actually on set, inside a house, during a 1960’s cocktail party watching the drama unfold up close.

 Visit The Art Institute